goFrendiAsgard/chimera-framework/README.md

 The first process (`(a, delta) -> node programs/add.js -> a`) take `a` and `delta` as inputs.
 The output will then saved in global variable `a`, so that it can be used later.
 Chimera will execute this process only if `a < 10`.
 The process will then executed repeatedly while `a < 8`

-Once the first process completed (or ignored in case of the initial condition doesn't met), the second process (`(a, delta) -> node programs/substract.js -> a`) will be executed.
+Once the first process completed (or ignored in case of the initial condition unmet), the second process (`(a, delta) -> node programs/substract.js -> a`) will be executed.
 The second process will only be executed if `a > 10`.

 The process above is logically equal to this pseudo-code (well, actually this is Python):